The Derived Auslander-Iyama Correspondence: Introduction

-On the other hand, recent work of the second-named author established an existence and uniqueness result for a quite different class of triangulated categories.
-We say that a triangulated category $\T$ that is linear over a field is of \emph{finite type} if it has finite-dimensional morphism spaces and split idempotents and, moreover, there exists an object $c\in\T$ such that every other object of $\T$ is a direct summand of a finite direct sum of copies of $c$.
-This means, in particular, that there are only finitely many indecomposable objects in $\T$ up to isomorphism (in fact, the underlying additive category of $\T$ is equivalent to the category of finitely-generated projective $\T(c,c)$-modules).
-We also need the following terminology: Given an algebra $\Lambda$, recall that a $\Lambda$-bimodule $I$ is \emph{invertible} if there exists a $\Lambda$-bimodule $I^{-1}$ such that there are isomorphisms

-of $\Lambda$-bimodules.
-A finite-dimensional basic self-injective algebra $\Lambda$ is \emph{twisted $n$-periodic} if the $n$-th syzygy $\Omega_{\Lambda^e}^{n}(\Lambda)$ of the diagonal $\Lambda$-bimodule is stably isomorphic to an invertible $\Lambda$-bimodule, where $\Lambda^e$ denotes the enveloping algebra of $\Lambda$.
-Finally, we denote the category of finitely-generated projective (right) $\Lambda$-modules by $\proj*{\Lambda}$.
-The following theorem summarises the main results in~\cite{Mur22}.
-Recall that a field is perfect if it has characteristic $0$ or if it has characteristic $p>0$ and every element has a $p$-th root.

-\begin{theorem*}[Derived Auslander Correspondence] Suppose that $\kk$ is a perfect field.
-There is a bijective correspondence between the following: \begin{enumerate} \item Quasi-isomorphism classes of DG algebras $A$ such that the perfect derived category $\DerCat[c]{A}$ is of finite type. \item Equivalence classes of algebraic triangulated categories $\T$ of finite type. \item Equivalence classes of pairs $(\Lambda,I)$ consisting of \begin{itemize} \item a finite-dimensional basic self-injective algebra $\Lambda$ that is twisted $3$-periodic and \item an invertible $\Lambda$-bimodule $I$ such that $\Omega_{\Lambda^e}^3(\Lambda)\cong I$ in the stable category of $\Lambda$-bimodules. \end{itemize} \end{enumerate} The correspondences are given by
+\begin{theorem intro}[Derived Auslander--Iyama Correspondence] Suppose that $\kk$ is a perfect field and $d\geq1$ an integer.
+There are bijective correspondences between the following: \begin{enumerate} \item Quasi-isomorphism classes of DG algebras $A$ that satisfy the following: \begin{enumerate} \item The ordinary algebra $\dgH[0]{A}$ is a basic finite-dimensional algebra. \item The free DG $A$-module $A\in\DerCat[c]{A}$ is a $d\ZZ$-cluster tilting object, that is $A$ is a $d$-cluster tilting object that satisfies $A\cong A[d]$. \end{enumerate} \item Equivalence classes of pairs $(\T,c)$ consisting of \begin{enumerate} \item an algebraic triangulated category $\T$ with finite-dimensional morphism spaces and split idempotents and \item a basic $d\ZZ$-cluster tilting object $c\in\T$, that is $c$ is a $d$-cluster tilting object that satisfies $c\cong c[d]$. \end{enumerate} \item Equivalence classes of pairs $(\Lambda,I)$ consisting of \begin{enumerate} \item a basic Frobenius algebra $\Lambda$ and \item an invertible $\Lambda$-bimodule $I$ such that there exists an isomorphism $\Omega_{\Lambda^e}^{d+2}(\Lambda)\cong I$ in the stable category of $\Lambda$-bimodules, where $\Lambda^e\coloneqq\Lambda\otimes\Lambda^\op$. \end{enumerate} \end{enumerate} The correspondences are given by